Human Managed

 1. Purpose

 The purpose of this policy is to govern how our organization uses the personal data we collect.
-Personal data we collect may come from various sources and may include, among other information, Personal Identification Information (PII) provided directly from our users or through our partner organizations.
+Personal data we collect may come from various sources and may include Personal Identification Information (PII) provided directly by our users or through partner organizations.

 2. Scope

-This policy applies to each person involved in developing, designing, selecting, auditing, and using applications, services and products that are based on the processing of personal data or processing personal data to fulfill their task.
-This includes data that is provided directly to us by a user, or indirectly to us through a third party or partner organization.
+This policy applies to everyone involved in developing, designing, selecting, auditing, and using applications, services, and products that process personal data, including data provided directly by a user or indirectly through a third party or partner organization.

-The Human Managed ISMS Council must approve exceptions to this policy in advance through the Information Security Policy Exception Management Process.
+Exceptions must be approved in advance by the Human Managed ISMS Council through the Information Security Policy Exception Management Process.

 3. General

-You are responsible for ensuring our users' data protection rights are protected, and that our users are made aware of their data protection rights, and have given consent prior to collecting or storing any data from our users.
+You are responsible for ensuring our users’ data protection rights are protected, and that users are informed of their rights and have given consent before personal data is collected or stored.

 4. Our users’ data protection rights

-You are responsible for the data protection rights of every element of a task, technology, or service that is under your control.
-You must ensure that considered effort is given, at every stage, to maintaining a user's right of data privacy, including:
+You are responsible for the data protection rights of every element of a task, technology, or service under your control.
+Considered effort is required at every stage to maintain a user’s right of data privacy, including:

-The right to access – A user has the right to request for copies of their personal data.
+• The right to access – a user can request copies of their personal data.

-The right to erasure – A user has the right to request that we erase their personal data, under certain conditions.
+• The right to erasure – a user can request that we erase their personal data under certain conditions.

-The right to restrict processing – A user has the right to request that we restrict the processing of their personal data, under certain conditions.
+• The right to restrict processing – a user can request that we restrict processing of their personal data under certain conditions.

-The right to object to processing – A user has the right to object to our processing of their personal data, under certain conditions.
+• The right to object to processing – a user can object to our processing of their personal data under certain conditions.

-The right to data portability – A user has the right to request that we transfer the data that we have collected to another organization, or directly to the user, under certain conditions.
+• The right to data portability – a user can request that we transfer collected data to another organization or directly to the user under certain conditions.

 5. How we use and store users’ data

-Users have the right to see what personal data we have about them, and you must only use user data to the minimum extent required to deliver the applicable product, service, or feature to them.
+Users have the right to see what personal data we have about them, and we only use user data to the minimum extent required to deliver the applicable product, service, or feature.

-You must get consent from the user or partner organization before data can be collected and stored, through a clear and transparent privacy policy, which is easy to understand, and accessible from the moment a user provides data to us.
+We obtain consent before data is collected and stored through a clear, transparent privacy policy that is easy to understand and accessible from the moment data is provided.

-You must be transparent to users about how long their data will be kept before it is deleted, and where their data will be stored, including reference to the data privacy policy of any third party we use to securely store their data
+We are transparent about how long data is kept before it is deleted, and where data is stored, including references to the data privacy policy of any third party we use to store data securely.

 6. How we secure data

-You must implement appropriate technical and organizational measures to protect data, including to encrypt, pseudonymize, or anonymize personal data wherever possible, in accordance with the Encryption Policy.
+We consider data protection from the moment we begin developing a product through every instance of data processing.
+We implement appropriate technical and organizational measures to protect data, including encrypting, pseudonymizing, or anonymizing personal data wherever possible in accordance with the Encryption Policy.

-You must notify the authorities and our data subjects in the event of a data breach, in accordance with the Data Breach Policy.
+We notify authorities and data subjects in the event of a data breach, in accordance with the Data Breach Policy.

 7. Interested parties

-Information Security Council: approves policy and makes decisions on policy waiver and violations.
+• Information Security Council: approves policy and decisions on policy waivers and violations.

-ServiceOps: monitors compliance and reports violations based on defined thresholds to the respective parties.
+• ServiceOps: monitors compliance and reports violations based on defined thresholds.

-Data Protection Officer: maintains all data protection and privacy policies and ensures adequate measures are in place to protect users' data privacy rights.
+• Data Protection Officer: maintains data protection and privacy policies and ensures adequate measures are in place.

-Chief Architect: supports and advises on Security Policy creation and reviews and implements an enterprise-wide roll out of the policy based awareness and training programs.
+• Chief Architect: supports security policy creation and enterprise-wide rollout of awareness and training programs.

 8. Performance

-• Continuous control testing/Annual ISMS internal compliance audits
+• Continuous control testing and annual ISMS internal compliance audits.

 9. Non-compliance